MMichotte/US-to-TrelloCard/README.md

 ❗️ The US won't be added if it doesn't have a title and a description.

 ❗️ Your Trello list **must** have a label named `US`.

+🔍 You'll find a code-snippets script in the .vscode folder of this projet.
+Use it to easily generate a user-story structure in your .md file!